• Skip to primary navigation

 • In a shallow bowl, whisk egg.
 In a second shallow bowl, combine bread crumbs, parmesan cheese, and garlic powder.

-• Place a pork chop into the egg mixture, flip to coat, then pick up and gently shake to remove any excess.
+• Place pork chop into the egg mixture, flip to coat, then pick up and gently shake to remove excess.
 Next, place pork chop into breading mixture, flipping to coat.
 Use your hands to gently pat breading into the egg mixture.
-Gently shake to remove any excess and place breaded pork chop onto a plate.
+Gently shake to remove excess and place breaded pork chop onto a plate.
 Repeat with each pork chop.

 Equipment Recommendations